epfl-ada/ada-2022-project-teamjose/README.md

 Step 1: Dataset Collection and Construction
 Step 2: Dataset Preprocessing and Organization
 Step 3: General preliminary analysis
-[...]
+Step 4: Defining the analysis questions regarding the Datastory Step 5: Perform the statistical analysis and regressions to answer the questions Step 6: Find the best way to visualize and present the data Step 7: Github site building and Datastory redaction.
-Step -1: Github site building and Datastory redaction.
+Step 8: Make everything nice and aesthetic

 # Proposed Timeline